desktop/desktop/docs/contributing/working-with-packages.md

-# Updating Packages
+# Working with Packages

-As we are using `yarn` for managing packages, here are some helpful tips to ensure things stay in sync.
+As we are using `yarn` for managing packages, here are some helpful tips for whenever you need to work with them.

 ### Install packages